Ant-C-tech/kottans-frontend/README.md

 ## Git Basics

 - One thing that was new to me: I used to think that GIT is "git add ." + "git commit -m "some comments" + "git push".
+I absolutely did not understand the difference between GIT and GitHub.
 - One thing that surprised me: It turns, I do not now anything about GIT AT ALL.
 - One thing I intend to use in the future: Now I like GIT.
 It seems to me very flexible and useful.
 I will try to improve my level of using GIT in the future with right branches and commits.